hruhek/orionsdk-test/README.md

 ORION_PASSWORD=s3cr3t!
 ```

 Set environment variables to match you host, user and password.
-File pattern is already in `.env` is in `.gitignore`.
+File pattern for the `.env`file is already in `.gitignore`.

 ## Dependencies